 Who can apply?

 Any doctoral candidates, postdoctoral fellows, or junior faculty who are pursuing a career in clinical or translational research can apply.
-Members of UCSD and its affiliates (UCSD fellows, faculty, junior faculty, VA, Children's Hospital), apply through CREST.
+Members of UCSD and its affiliates (UCSD staff, fellows, faculty, junior faculty, VA, Children's Hospital), apply through CREST.

 If I am not with UCSD or a UCSD affiliate, can I still apply to the program?